Price displayed or quoted must be GST-inclusive

 Exception to the requirement to display GST-inclusive prices

-This is because these businesses may have operational difficulties in displaying GST-inclusive prices due to the imposition of service charge.
-However, they must still prominently display a statement informing customers that the prices displayed are subject to GST and service charge.
+However, they must still display a prominent statement informing customers that the prices displayed are subject to GST and service charge.

-Please note that the exception does not apply to hotels and F&B outlets that do not impose a service charge.
+Please note that the exception does not apply to hotels and F&B establishments that do not impose a service charge.
+It is also not applicable to F&B establishments that levy a nominal service charge without genuine business reasons other than to avoid displaying GST-inclusive prices.
 Such businesses are still required to display GST-inclusive prices.
+Those who do not comply with the price display requirement could be subject to a fine.